Frank O'Connor (actor, born 1897): Acting

 When Rand received a producer's offer to take her play Night of January 16th to Broadway, she convinced O'Connor to move with her to New York City; they departed in November and arrived in December.
-In New York, O'Connor's career idled, and he joked that he was "Mr. Ayn Rand" as she was the breadwinner while he took care of paying bills, doing household chores, and decorating their apartments "imaginatively and beautifully", Anne C. Heller reports.
+In New York, O'Connor's career idled, and he joked that he was "Mr. Ayn Rand" as she was the breadwinner while he took care of paying bills, doing household chores, and decorating their apartments.

-O'Connor did land roles for summer stock theater in Connecticut 1936 and 1937.
+O'Connor landed roles for summer stock theater in Connecticut in 1936 and 1937.
 In August 1936, he temporarily moved to Connecticut to perform in Night of January 16th as Guts Regan.
 O'Connor returned to Connecticut in July 1937, this time accompanied by Rand, and they stayed in Stony Creek where he performed for several plays, including reprising his role as Guts Regan for Night of January 16th.

 Although O'Connor was not particularly intellectual the way Rand was, he was socially adept.
 At social gatherings, he secretly passed Rand notes with suggestions about what to talk about, and she found his sense of humor hilarious.
 With each other, they could be silly; O'Connor nicknamed Rand "Fluffy", and she called him "Cubbyhole".

-After overhearing a phone conversation between Rand and Isabel Paterson during the summer of 1943 in which Rand mentioned that "all the creative minds in the world [going] on strike… would make a good novel", O'Connor affirmed to her "That would make a good novel."
+After overhearing a phone conversation between Rand and Isabel Paterson during the summer of 1943 in which Rand mentioned that "all the creative minds in the world [going] on strike... would make a good novel", O'Connor affirmed to her "That would make a good novel."
 This idea eventually became Atlas Shrugged.